 You can use data elements in custom scripts by using the

 _satellite.getVar('data element name');

 Data elements are the building blocks for rules.
-Data elements let you create a data dictionary (or data map) of commonly used items on a page, regardless of where they originate (query strings, URLs, or cookie values) for any object that is contained on your site.
+Data elements let you create a data dictionary (or data map) of commonly used items on a page, regardless of where they originate (query strings, URLs, or cookie values) for any object that is contained on your site or in your application.